BlakeBrown03/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
 This repository showcases my projects and skills as a developer.
 Below you will find a list of my projects along with brief descriptions and links to their respective repositories.
+The website is live [here](https://blakebrown03.github.io/portfolio/)

 ## Projects

-### Project 1: [Project Name]
+### Project 1: [Meraki API Project]

--   **Description:** A brief description of what this project does and its main features.
+-   **Description:** Meraki API website that allows users to manage multiple organizations, check the health of their devices and add new networks.
--   **Technologies Used:** List of technologies and tools used in this project.
+-   **Technologies Used:** I used React and Bootstrap on this project.
 -   **Repository:** [Link to the repository]

 ### Project 2: [Project Name]